 - Teaching them how to introduce themselves to people

 We try to encourage our children’s natural curiosity and interest in others.
 Children’s conversations tend to revolve around themselves and their own interests.
 Developing empathy and an interest in others is essential to keeping a conversation going.
 We challenge our boys to find out things about other kids in their class like:

 - Who plays a musical instrument?

 - Who has a sibling in the same year as yours?

-It is difficult to insist a four-year-old looks into the eyes of the person talking to him when he has to tilt his head way back to do so.
-However, we do remind our children to maintain eye contact when they speak do others, even when just saying ‘please’ or ‘thank you’ to someone.
-Fidgeting, slouching and looking around when talking also suggest a level of distraction and disinterest.
+It is difficult to insist on a four-year-old looking into the eyes of the person talking to him when he has to tilt his head way back to do so.
+However, we do remind our children to maintain eye contact when they speak to others, even when just saying ‘please’ or ‘thank you’.
+Fidgeting, slouching and looking around when talking also suggests a level of distraction and disinterest.

 I used to volunteer at an inner-city youth club in London where awkward, shuffling teenagers would converse with each other by text on their mobile phones as they sat shoulder-to-shoulder in silence.
 Lng liv the Rt of cnvstn!
 That was ten years ago.